jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Possible response:

 I think you are putting to much effort into answering this question.
-I would put it more bluntly.
+I might put it more bluntly.
 'Code = data' is not an idea.
 It is a fact.

 It is character data or binary data, with a certain format, that can be interpreted by the computer.
 It is a description of linkages between program elements.
 Not much different from a spread sheet, which is also contains linkages between data and stuff that can be executed.